 - Avoid treating your bedroom like an extension of the rest of your house.
 That means you shouldn’t use it for work, watching TV, eating, and even talking on the phone.

-- Add special touches to the space, which will help you feel more connected and peaceful.
-Family photographs, plants, flowers and ornaments will help to create a room that’s pleasant and relaxing.
+- Add special touches to space, which will help you feel more connected and peaceful.
+Family photographs, plants, flowers, and ornaments will help to create a room that’s pleasant and relaxing.

 - Avoid using certain colors when decorating.
-Remember that bright reds, yellows and oranges are jarring, while browns and whites are boring and drab.
+Remember those bright reds, yellows, and oranges are jarring, while browns and whites are boring and drab.
 Instead, choose soft, muted tones that will make you feel calm.

 - Certain smells can affect your mood, helping you to feel more calm and relaxed.
 Lavender and germanium are naturally calming, so invest in some essential oils to help you drift off.
 Remember, these should not be used in pregnancy or children’s rooms.

 - Take the time to really consider your bedroom.
-Realize that you have a duty of care to yourself, and should therefore create a sleep area that’s as effective as possible.
+Realize that you have a duty of care to yourself, and should, therefore, create a sleeping area that’s as effective as possible.
 Boost your well-being by making your bedroom more sleep-friendly – you’re worth it!